Colorado-Mesa-University-Cybersecurity/PyGoat/app/static/README.md

 static/jsx/components: contains all of the react JSX versions of the components in the static/js/components directory.
 Edit these components or add new components here while running the transpiler

 static/photos: contains all image assets

-static/styles: contains legacy files used to by the login and registration screens. needs refactored

 static: contains the Figma template used to create the PyGoat Application, package.json for installing and running the transpiler, favicon.ico, the babel.config.json file for the transpiler, and other .json files for npm.